What Kind of Locks and Door Locks are Available?

 Locks can be broken down by function (how they lock), by application (what they lock), by style (lever vs knob vs handle), and by grade (how well they are built).
 This article explains and compares all of those.

-Types of Locks by Locking Function
+Types by Lock Function

 Passage locks are used when doors do not need to be locked.
 There is no